 Across all of our programs that address Human Rights and Modern Slavery, we assess management effectiveness through periodic program reviews and have started to implement KPIs to track this work.
+In FY24, we enhanced our Human Rights Policy to include our values with respect to environmental justice and our acknowledgment of the human right to water.

-In FY'2021 we established KPIs under which:
+In FY'2021 we established responsible sourcing KPIs under which:

-- 1. We will strengthen engagement with supply chain partners on their labor and environmental practices and performance by completing desktop environmental/social audits for strategic, preferred and critical suppliers by 2023. - 2.
+- 1. We will strengthen our engagement with supply chain partners on their labor and environmental practices and performance by completing desktop environmental/social audits for strategic, preferred and critical suppliers by 2023. - 2.
 We will partner with strategic/preferred/critical suppliers to evaluate risk in Tier-2 by 2030. - 3.
-We will seek to have 90% of total spend reflected in completed supplier ESG focused desktop audit by 2025.
+We will seek to have 90% of total eligible spend reflected in completed supplier ESG focused desktop audit by 2025.